ophub/amlogic-s9xxx-openwrt/documents/README.md

 View Chinese description | [查看中文说明](README.cn.md)

-The method of using GitHub Actions to compile OpenWrt in the cloud, and many contents in this guide, come from many technological innovators and resource sharers such as P3TERX, Flippy, etc. Thanks to everyone's contributions, using OpenWrt in the box has become so simple.
+The method of using GitHub Actions to compile OpenWrt in the cloud, along with much of the content in this guide, comes from many technological innovators and resource contributors such as P3TERX, Flippy, and others.
+Thanks to their generous contributions, using OpenWrt on TV boxes has become remarkably straightforward.

-Github Actions is a service launched by Microsoft.
-It provides a very well-configured virtual server environment for building, testing, packaging, and deploying projects.
-It can be used for free with no time limit for public repositories, and each compilation time can last up to 6 hours, which is enough for compiling OpenWrt (we generally can complete a compilation in about 3 hours).
-Sharing is just for the exchange of experiences, please understand the shortcomings, please do not initiate various bad attacks on the internet, and do not maliciously use GitHub Actions.
+GitHub Actions is a service provided by Microsoft that offers well-configured virtual server environments for building, testing, packaging, and deploying projects.
+It is available free of charge with no time limit for public repositories, and each compilation run can last up to 6 hours, which is more than sufficient for compiling OpenWrt (typically completed in about 3 hours).
+This document is shared for the purpose of exchanging experience.
+Please be understanding of any shortcomings, refrain from initiating any inappropriate attacks online, and do not abuse GitHub Actions.

 # Table of Contents